Tubulin: Pharmacology

 Tubulins are targets for anticancer drugs such as vinblastine and vincristine, and paclitaxel.
 The anti-worm drugs mebendazole and albendazole as well as the anti-gout agent colchicine bind to tubulin and inhibit microtubule formation.
 While the former ultimately lead to cell death in worms, the latter arrests neutrophil motility and decreases inflammation in humans.
 The anti-fungal drug griseofulvin targets microtubule formation and has applications in cancer treatment.

 Post-translational modifications

 When incorporated into microtubules, tubulin accumulates a number of post-translational modifications, many of which are unique to these proteins.
 These modifications include detyrosination, acetylation, polyglutamylation, polyglycylation, phosphorylation, ubiquitination, sumoylation, and palmitoylation.
 Tubulin is also prone to oxidative modification and aggregation during, for example, acute cellular injury.

-Nowadays there are many scientific investigations of the acetylation done in some microtubules, specially the one by α-tubulin N-acetyltransferase (ATAT1) which is being demonstrated to play an important role in many biological and molecular functions and, therefore, it is also associated with many human diseases, specially neurological diseases.
+Scientific investigations of the acetylation process in some microtubules have been done in recent years, especially concerning acetylation by α-tubulin N-acetyltransferase (ATAT1).
+ATAT1 has been demonstrated to play an important role in many biological and molecular functions and, therefore, is also associated with many human diseases, including neurological diseases.